- What is the Summer Youth Internship Program?

 Participants are required to complete job readiness activities prior to their first day of work.

-- How much will interns be paid?
+- How much will interns earn during their internship?

 - Who is eligible to apply?